-This is why you need a dedicated personal injury lawyer to fight for you and your rights.
+This is why you need a dedicated accident and injury attorney to fight for you and your rights.
 It takes a thorough understanding of the laws of the road, for motorists and cyclists alike, to determine who was at fault in a crash.
 As your personal injury attorney, I am here to prove that the defendant was at fault due to his or her negligence or recklessness and that your injuries are a result of the accident.

 Unsafe Road Conditions